stencila/stencila/docs/steps/0001-cell-editor-it2.md

 ```

 - Execute the code analysis just in the `CodeEditor` whenever the expression has changed

+> TODO: it is not clear where to store the result, in a universal way so that `Commands` etc. can also access it

 - Turn `tokens` to markers for rudimentary syntax-highlighting